-How to make sense of the January 2019 protests in Zimbabwe.
+How to make sense of the early 2019 protests in Zimbabwe.

 Fasting and prayer don't determine election results; and two, social media has profoundly changed the political landscape.